 Moral decisions that human beings make in relationship with each other are comparable to the decisions a driver has to make when steering a fast vehicle without brakes in the fog.
 Kafka is not a nihilist—decisions matter.
 The driver in the fog makes consequential decisions, but the driver does not have enough information to make these decisions so that they become appropriate objects of moral evaluation.

 Kafka had particular philosophical ideas which he used to give shape to the literature that he created.
 He was skeptical about accounts of moral responsibility produced by the enlightenment, such as Kant’s critique of practical reason or J.S.
-Mill’s consequentialism, because these moral theories make epistemological assumptions that are not borne out in human life.
+Mill’s utilitarianism, because these moral theories make epistemological assumptions that are not borne out in human life.
 They fail by the standards of descriptive moral theory, which for both Kafka and Foucault is importantly primary to prescriptive moral theory.
 Descriptive moral theory is interested in the ways in which our behaviour is morally motivated and how these motivations interact with institutions, interests of power, the economy, contingencies of culture, and the management of bodies.

 For Strawson, one way in which philosophers (both optimists and pessimists) have erred is that they have subordinated prescriptive moral theory to a particular type of description, the metaphysical theory of determinism.
 On the one hand, if Strawson is correct and it is in principle not possible to undermine fundamental moral commitments by high-level descriptions, then Kafka’s and Foucault’s project has failed.
 On the other hand, if Kafka and Foucault succeed in providing a persuasive account (the one a literary account, the other a philosophical account) describing just the kind of human isolation and moral alienation that Strawson considers inconceivable, then a weakness in Strawson’s argument is revealed.